UNLOCK FREE TRAINING

 (L) Performs any of the acts described in this subdivision (10) as an employee of or on behalf of the owner of, or any person who has an interest in, real estate;

-Arkansas law is clear about when a license is required in 17-42-301 License Required -- Violations –
+Arkansas law clearly states that when a license is required in 17-42-301 License Required Violations.

 The violations and penalties for violating Arkansas’ Real Estate License Law are found in 17-42-105.
-In addition, there are civil penalties for engaging in unlicensed real estate actions found in 17-42-109
+In addition, there are civil penalties for engaging in unlicensed real estate actions found in 17-42-109, which states that if the Arkansas Real Estate Commission finds that a person has engaged in unlicensed real estate activity, the commission may impose a civil penalty of no more than five thousand dollars ($5,000), and assess costs against the person.

 Do You Need A License To Wholesale Real Estate In Arkansas?

-No, real estate wholesalers operating in Arkansas do not need a state-issued license if their actions do not fall within avoid any defined behaviors in 17-42-107.
+No, real estate wholesalers operating in Arkansas do not need a state-issued license if their actions do not fall within any of the behaviors defined in 17-42-107.

 Remember that the key to wholesaling legally is to market the only asset legally available, the wholesaler’s equitable interest awarded upon the full execution of the real estate purchase agreement.